PhD in Bioethics and Health Policy

 Scholarly Life at the Berman Institute

 Students in the Bioethics PhD program constitute a vital and important part of the academic community at the Berman Institute of Bioethics.
 Students are encouraged to participate fully in a wide range of scholarly, teaching and public engagement activities.
-These include participating in the semi-annual ‘research retreats’ at which faculty present works-in-progress, and attending the Berman Institute’s bi-monthly seminar series at which prominent scholars from other institutions lecture on emerging research interests.
+These include participating in the semi-annual ‘research retreats’ at which faculty, fellows, and students present works-in-progress, and attending the Berman Institute’s bi-monthly seminar series at which prominent scholars from other institutions lecture on emerging research interests.